RealSiteWorth

 Why the spread is so wide

-A model that cannot distinguish a healthy site from a dying one does not try.
-It assigns them the same value.
-So the question is not which free valuator to trust.
-The question is what an estimate of website value owes you in the first place.
+Two valuators using the same inputs and formula would produce the same number.
+Free valuators disagree because they use different formulas on different inputs, then present the results with the same false confidence — a single dollar figure, often with two decimal places.
+A model that cannot distinguish a healthy site from a dying one does not try; it assigns them the same price.
+So the question is not which valuator to trust, but what an honest estimate owes you in the first place.

 Editorial comparison scene showing several valuation models with different confidence ranges.